abdullahridwan/Sentiment_Scores_From_News/README.md

 # Sentiment_Scores_From_News

 ## Project
-* I want to use bs4 to do some webscraping and sentiment analysis using vader
+* I want to use bs4 to do some webscraping and sentiment analysis using vader.
 * Nursing Home ratings are not substantial and dont reflect the state of the home (more info on this on the actual repo tba)
 * The NYTimes reported on March 13, 2021 that their investigation, shows that federal "star system" is broken
 * Please see [this NYT article](https://www.nytimes.com/2021/03/13/business/nursing-homes-ratings-medicare-covid.html) for more info!